PPJane/extendedUniquenessDrivenSimilarity/README.md

 # extendedUniquenessDrivenSimilarity

-code and data release for paper: A Uniqueness-Driven Similarity Measure for Automated Competitor Identification scripts wrote in R
+Code and data release for paper: A Uniqueness-Driven Similarity Measure for Automated Competitor Identification;
+Scripts wrote in R;
 Data is released under data subfolder in csv and RData files.

 simGenFun1-4.R each corresponding to one similarity calculation: